Microsoft Xbox streaming console: is a ‘cloud Xbox’ still on the cards?

-It feels like we’ve been waiting a millennia for a dedicated Xbox streaming device (and Spotify HiFi) to drop.
+It feels like we’ve been waiting a millennia for a dedicated Xbox streaming console to drop.

-It’s a fact that Microsoft was indeed working on such a device – but the firm also confirmed it has sine scrapped the project.
-Does that mean a standalone Xbox streaming console is off the cards forever?
+It’s a fact that Microsoft was indeed working on such a device – but the firm also confirmed it has since scrapped the project.
+Does that mean an Xbox streaming console is off the cards forever?
 And what happened to cause the Xbox owner to throw in the towel?
-Here’s how the story unfolded.
+Here’s the story.

 Microsoft originally confirmed it was working on dedicated streaming hardware in 2021.
 The device, codenamed ‘Keystone’, was supposed to offload the entire gaming experience to the cloud, and could be connected to any TV.
 It went through several redesigns, with the reasons behind such rejigs left unexplained.
 The implication was that Microsoft was working on a slimmed-down version of Windows, rather than rely on pre-existing software.